A man, smiling with a blue button down shirt. His background is a dark green.

 Associate Professor

 Benjamin Mangrum specializes in twentieth- and twenty-first-century literature in English.
-He is the author of two books: The Comedy of Computation: Or, How I Learned to Stop Worrying and Love Obsolescence, forthcoming from Stanford University Press, and Land of Tomorrow: Postwar Fiction and the Crisis of American Liberalism, published in 2019 by Oxford University Press.
+He is the author of two books: The Comedy of Computation: Or, How I Learned to Stop Worrying and Love Obsolescence (Stanford University Press, 2025) and Land of Tomorrow: Postwar Fiction and the Crisis of American Liberalism (Oxford University Press, 2019).

-Mangrum has published articles in PMLA, Diacritics, New Literary History, Modern Fiction Studies, American Literature, American Literary History, Contemporary Literature, and elsewhere.
+Mangrum has published articles in PMLA, Diacritics, New Literary History, Modern Fiction Studies, American Literature, ELHAmerican Literary History, Contemporary Literature, Genre, and elsewhere.
 He received the 2023 Levitan Prize and is a past member of the Michigan Society of Fellows.
+For links to and PDFs of his publications, visit his website: benjaminmangrum.com.

 Subjects